 Discard skins and add chickpeas to your food processor.
 Then add olives, olive “juice”, garlic, lemon juice, paprika and salt.

 Begin by processing on low, slowly adding olive oil.

 Scrape the sides as needed.

-Continue to process on high until smooth and no chunks remain.
+Continue to process on high speed until smooth and no chunks remain.

 Transfer to a serving bowl and top with additional sliced pimento-stuffed green olives and paprika if desired.